Montana/terminal.com/README.md

 # Let's start a small instance of the official Ubuntu 14.04 snapshot.
 snapshot_id = '987f8d702dc0a6e8158b48ccd3dec24f819a7ccb2756c396ef1fd7f5b34b7980'
 Terminal.start_snapshot(my_user_token, my_access_token, snapshot_id, cpu: 100, ram: 1600)
+# {"request_id":"1417456495137::james@101ideas.cz:create:207693::4e765da6-2cc0-4054-a0dc-00b47a004d79"}
 ```

 ## High-Level `Terminal::API`

-Class `Terminal::API` provides abstraction for calls to endpoint that requires authentication.
+Class `Terminal::API` provides *abstraction for calls to the endpoints that requires authentication*.
 So instead of calling methods on `Terminal` every time with passing `user_token` and `access_token` as arguments, you can just instantiate `Terminal::API` and reuse your credentials.

 ### Example